Safe Co-Sleeping Positions For You and Your Baby

 If you have the money you can opt for more advanced technology.

 These baby monitors have a visual picture so you can see if your baby is in distress.

 What Are Some Safe Co-Sleeping Positions and Bed Sharing Positions?

 Sleep Baby on Their Back

-Sleeping baby on their back is supposed to lower the risk of SIDS (sudden infant death).
+Sleeping your baby on their back is supposed to lower the risk of SIDS (sudden infant death syndrome).

 If you are breastfeeding in bed, once your baby has finished feeding you should turn them back onto their backs to continue sleeping.

 I tend to lay my babies face down to sleep but that is because I feel confident enough to do that.

 I find that my children sleep much better and for longer this way.